corda/corda/docs/source/serialization.rst

     #.
 The class must be compiled with parameter names included in the ``.class`` file.
 This is the default in Kotlin
         but must be turned on in Java (``-parameters`` command line option to ``javac``).

+        .. note:: In circumstances where classes cannot be recompiled, such as when using a third party library, then the creation of a proxy serializer can be used to avoid this problem.
+Details on creating such an object can be found on the
+            :doc:`cordapp-custom-serializers` page.

     #.
 The class is annotated with ``@CordaSerializable``.
     #.
 The declared types of constructor arguments, getters, and setters must be supported, and where generics are used the
         generic parameter must be a supported type, an open wildcard (``*``), or a bounded wildcard which is currently